Contact a Lawyer For Estate Planning and COVID-19

 - You must be of sound mind and have what is known as “legal capacity“ to execute a will

-- The Last will and testament must be typewritten and witnessed by at least two adults
+- The last will must be typewritten and witnessed by at least two adults

-The Los Angeles lawyer for estate planning and COVID-19 that you select will discuss your objectives and intentions so that you may compose a last will and testament with which you are comfortable.
-This is a very personal undertaking and you need an attorney for estate planning that is sensitive to your needs and understands the process to prepare a last will and testament.
+A LA lawyer for estate planning during the pandemic will discuss your objectives and intentions so that you may compose a last will with which you are comfortable.
+This is a very personal undertaking, and you need a professional that is sensitive to your needs and understands the process to prepare a last will and testament.

 To make sure that your final wishes are properly memorialized in a document that is universally recognized by the courts in the state of California, a LA estate planning attorney will facilitate all communication, and guide you through the paperwork.
 If you do not have a will drafted at the time of your passing, you will be considered to have died “intestate,” meaning any property you own at the time of your death will be distributed according to the succession statutes outlined in the state of California.
 Your assets may be distributed in ways you had not contemplated or desired.
 To avoid this, rely on an expert to help you protect your assets and have your last wishes memorialized.

 Quarantining has defied and challenged relationships across the U.S. As more couples spent forced time together at home, they ultimately decided to part ways.
 During a pandemic, it can seem like an extremely difficult thing to do, as the divorce process has changed with limited face-to-face contact.
 At Burns Law, we offer virtual meetings to help ease the stress associated with filing for divorce.
 Contact our attorneys to learn more.

 A last will and testament are universally recognized as the legally binding document that enforces the final wishes of an individual after they pass away.
 Because it is a permanent decision, and your loved ones will not be able to make changes once it is in effect, It is advised that you consult with an attorney before you make a legal decision.